 Domain Privacy: To register a domain name, you have to list your contact information in the WHOIS database, and someone can find it when they search for your domain name in the database.
 Domain privacy is a service that allows you to keep your contact information private.
 I purchase privacy for all of my domain names, but this is entirely up to you.

-SG Site Scanner: The SG Site Scanner scans your website daily for malware, and also checks the major security websites to make sure your domain name doesn’t get blacklisted.
+SG Site Scanner: Cyber security is a real issue, so it's important to try and limit any security risks wherever you can.
+The SG Site Scanner scans your website daily for malware, and also checks to make sure your domain name isn't on a blacklist.
 If it finds any issues, the tool emails you immediately.
 It costs less than $2/month, so I’d recommend getting it for your peace of mind.

 4) Go to Admin Panel and Log In